magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.fix} <!--- MC-39580--> Magento no longer throws a fatal error when you edit a bundle product from a requisition list.

--  {:.fix} <!--- MC-40454--> Magento now displays the correct product price when you add a product with a customizable option (File) to a wish list from a requistion list.
+-  {:.fix} <!--- MC-40454--> Magento now displays the correct product price when you add a product with a customizable option `(File)` to a wish list from a requisition list.
 The link to the uploaded file is also visible as expected.
 Previously, Magento displayed incorrect product prices and did not display the link to the file.

 -  {:.fix} <!--- MC-36383--> Products with a customizable option `(File)` can now be added to a shopping cart from a requisition list.
 [GitHub-377](https://github.com/magento/partners-magento2b2b/issues/377)

 ### Shared catalog

 -  {:.fix} <!--- MC-40497--> An administrator with a role limited to a specific website can now create, view, and edit a shared catalog.
-Previously, Magento threw a fatal error when an administrator with limited role tried to create a shared catalog.
+Previously, Magento threw a fatal error when an administrator with a limited role tried to create a shared catalog.

 -  {:.fix} <!--- MC-41337--> Layered navigation results now include an accurate count of products with filtered attributes, and shoppers can now apply multiple filters.
 Previously, only one filter could be applied, and Magento displayed an inaccurate product count in layered navigation.

 -  {:.fix} <!--- MC-40779--> Magento now correctly displays product counts in layered navigation filters in search results.
 Previously, a plugin for the Search Results page did not use ElasticSearch but issued a new query to the database.

--  {:.fix} <!--- MC-40497--> An administrator with a role limited to a specific website can now create, view, and edit a shared catalog.
-Previously, Magento threw a fatal error when an administrator with limited role tried to create a shared catalog.

 -  {:.fix} <!--- MC-39978--> Magento no longer deletes tier prices when a merchant deletes all products from a default shared catalog.

 -  {:.fix} <!--- MC-39802--> Filters are now filtered by the current category and displayed correctly on all pages when shared catalogs are enabled.
 Previously, filters were wrongly calculated for the current page only and were not filtered by the current category.

--  ## Magento B2B - Version 1.3.1
+## Magento B2B - Version 1.3.1

 -  {:.new} Online payment methods are now supported for purchase orders.